IBM/secrets-manager-custom-credentials-providers/README.md

 * **IAM Credentials Secret (Recommended)**:<br>
   Store the API key as an IAM Credentials secret in Secrets Manager.
 When configuring the custom credentials engine, Secrets Manager injects the API key into the Code Engine Job as a secret with the key **SM_ACCESS_APIKEY**.
   * This method ensures Secrets Manager automatically rotates the API key and assigns a fresh key for each job run.
-  * **Note:** Once a configuration is created with this method, it cannot be updated to use a different authentication method.
+  * **Note:** Once a configuration is created using a reference to an IAM Credentials secret, it cannot be modified later.

 * **Trusted Profile**:<br>
   Alternatively, configure a **Trusted Profile** for authentication.
 Refer to the [IBM Cloud Code Engine documentation](https://cloud.ibm.com/docs/codeengine?topic=codeengine-trusted-profiles&interface=ui) for setup details.

 ### Security Considerations

-To enhance security in production environments:
+To enhance security:

 * **Principle of least privilege:**<br>
   Restrict job access to only the necessary secrets by using a dedicated secret group.
 * **IAM roles:**<br>
   Assign the API key used by the job to authenticate with Secrets Manager the `SecretTaskUpdater` role.
 If the job needs to read secrets, also assign the `SecretsReader` role.
 Both roles should be scoped to the dedicated secret group.
-* **Avoiding Personally Identifiable Information (PII)**<br>
+* **Avoiding Personally Identifiable Information (PII) and confidential data**<br>
-  Do not use personal identifiers (e.g., email addresses, social security numbers) as credential IDs.
-Secrets Manager treats the credential ID as metadata, not sensitive secret data.
+  Do not use personal identifiers (e.g., email addresses, social security numbers) or confidential data as input parameters and as credential IDs.
+Secrets Manager treats the input parameters and credential ID as metadata, not as sensitive secret data.

+### Error handling

+If the credentials provider job is unable to create or delete the credentials it should update Secrets Manager with an application error code and a user facing error message.
+This error will be displayed in the Secrets Manager UI for the failed task and should allow the user to apply a corrective action.

-## Credentials Provide Job flow
+## Credentials Provider Job Flow

 A typical job flow involves implementing the following actions: